Take action to stop unconstitutional attack on freedom to boycott

 What is the Israel Anti-Boycott Act?

 The Israel Anti-Boycott Act (S.720/H.R.
-1697) aims to quell the movement for Palestinian rights by penalizing companies and individuals that support the nonviolent tactic of boycott to hold Israel accountable for violations of Palestinian rights.
-Specifically, the legislation seeks to amend the Export Administration Act of 1979 to prohibit U.S. individuals and companies from taking action to comply with calls by the U.N. to boycott Israel or illegal Israeli settlements, with stiff penalties.
+1697) aims to quell the movement for Palestinian rights by penalizing companies, and in some cases individuals, that support the nonviolent tactic of boycott to hold Israel accountable for violations of Palestinian rights.
+Specifically, the legislation seeks to amend the Export Administration Act of 1979 to prohibit action that complies with calls by the U.N. to boycott Israel or illegal Israeli settlements.
 H.R.
 1697/S. 720 would provide legal support to illegal settlements and upend decades of established U.S. policy.
 The bill has been widely criticized, including by the American Civil Liberties Union and other civil liberties groups, for violating First Amendment protections for free speech and against political discrimination.
-Jewish Voice for Peace opposes the legislation and has issued a backgrounder for engaging members of Congress.

 As the ACLU explains, “The Israel Anti-Boycott Act principally seeks to amend the Export Administration Act of 1979.
 That law prohibits “U.S. persons” — a term that refers to both individuals and companies — from taking certain actions to comply with or support a boycott imposed by a foreign country against another country that is friendly to the United States.”

 Israeli settlements in the occupied West Bank are illegal under international law and recognized as such by the U.S. government.
-Human Rights Watch recently issued a report calling for companies to cease doing business with Israeli settlements in order to comply with international law.
-Amnesty International last month said that “The international community must ban the import of all goods produced in illegal Israeli settlements.”
+Human Rights Watch issued a report in 2016 calling for companies to cease doing business with Israeli settlements in order to comply with international law.
+Amnesty International has said that “The international community must ban the import of all goods produced in illegal Israeli settlements.”

 The legislation also goes against public opinion.
 According to a recent poll released by the Brookings Institution, 60% of Democrats and 46% of all Americans support sanctions or stronger action against Israel because of settlement construction.
 This is mirrored in the Jewish community where a 2014 poll found that 49% of American Jews under the age of 30 support boycott of the settlements.
 International bodies, human rights organizations, and increasingly public opinion recognize that the United States must put pressure on Israel in order to create a just peace with equality, human rights, and dignity for both Palestinians and Israelis.
 H.R.
 1697/S. 720 does the opposite by seeking to amend U.S. policy in favor of permanent occupation.

-It does not make it illegal to support the Palestinian-led call for boycott, divestment and sanctions.
-While this legislation is alarming, it is important not to exaggerate the potential impacts of the legislation and add to the chilling effect against advocacy for Palestinian human rights.
+It does not make it illegal to support the Palestinian-led call for boycott, divestment and sanctions (BDS).
+While this legislation is alarming, it is important not to exaggerate the potential impacts of the legislation or to add to the chilling effect against advocacy for Palestinian human rights.

 What are members of Congress saying?